fsharp/fsharp.github.io/_posts/2016-10-31-dotnetcore_sdk_group.md

 - Weekly chat about progress

-We'll start soon, so you can add yourself in https://goo.gl/7esjsF or join #dotnetcore channel in FSF slack for info.
+We'll start intro sessions soon, so you can add yourself in [https://goo.gl/7esjsF](https://goo.gl/7esjsF) or join #dotnetcore channel in FSF slack for info.

 ## Features and roadmap
 {:.no_toc}